thewca/wca-regulations/wca-regulations-2012.md

     - A1a4) The competitor must end each attempt within the time limit.
 If a competitor reaches the time limit for an attempt/round, the judge shall stop the attempt immediately and record the result as DNF.
 Exception: Multiple Blindfolded Solving (see Regulation H1b1).
     - A1a5) An attempt shall be considered to meet the time limit if and only if the original recorded time, before any time penalties are applied, is strictly less than the time limit.
 Exception: Multiple Blindfolded Solving (see Regulation H1b1).
   - A1b) If the time limit for an attempt is greater than 10 minutes, a stopwatch must be used for timekeeping.
     - A1b1) Simultaneous use of a Stackmat is optional.
+[NOTE: In British-English it should be anticlockwise, not counter clockwise.
+This occurs throughout the regulations as well.]
     - A1b2) If the Stackmat time is available, it is the original recorded time.
 Otherwise, the stopwatch time is the original recorded time.
+[NOTE: See A1b1.]
   - A1c) A competitor participating in an event must be able to fulfill the event's requirements (e.g. know how to solve the puzzle).
 A competitor competing with expectation of a DNF result may be disqualified from the event, at the discretion of the WCA Delegate.
 - A2) Scrambling:
   - A2a) When called for a round, the competitor submits his puzzle, in its solved state, to the scrambler and waits in the Competitors Area until he is called to compete.
   - A2b) A scrambler scrambles the puzzle according to the regulations in Article 4.
   - A2c) After the scrambler starts the scramble, the competitor must not see the puzzle until the inspection phase starts.
   - A2c1) The scrambler places a cover over the scrambled puzzle that makes it impossible for any competitors or spectators to see any part of the puzzle.
 The cover remains over the puzzle until the beginning of the attempt.
+[NOTE: “After the scrambler starts applying the scramble sequence”.
+Also, it should specify that the competitor cannot see any puzzle from the same group/round/event, not just their own.]
   - A2d) When taking a puzzle from the scrambler, the judge briefly inspects the puzzle to ensure thorough scrambling of the puzzle.
 The judge shall raise any concerns with the scrambler, who shall then conduct a detailed check.
   - A2e) The judge places the puzzle onto the mat in an arbitrary orientation and ensures that it is covered completely.
 The competitor is not permitted to request a specific orientation.
 - A3) Inspection:
   - A3a) The competitor may inspect the puzzle at the beginning of each attempt.
     - A3a1) The competitor is allotted a maximum of 15 seconds to inspect the puzzle and beginning the solve.
+[NOTE: I guess “beginning” should be “begin”, or else “to inspect” should be “for inspecting”]
   - A3b) Before the competitor starts the attempt, the judge shall reset the timer and, where applicable, the stopwatch.
     - A3b1) When the judge believes the competitor is ready, he asks "READY?".
 The competitor must be ready to start the attempt within one minute of being called.
 Penalty: disqualification of the attempt (DNF), at the discretion of the judge.
     - A3b2) When the competitor confirms his readiness, the judge uncovers the puzzle.
 If the attempt requires a stopwatch, the judge starts it at the same time.
   - A3c) The competitor may pick up the puzzle during inspection.
     - A3c1) The competitor must not apply moves during inspection.
 Penalty: disqualification of the attempt (DNF).
     - A3c2) If the pieces of the puzzle are not fully aligned, then the competitor may align the faces, as long as stays within the limits within the limits described in 10f.
+[NOTE: “as long as stays within…” is missing a word somewhere.
+I assume it should be “as long as it stays within…”]
     - A3c3) The competitor may reset the timer before he starts the solve.
   - A3d) At the end of the inspection, the competitor places the puzzle on the mat, in any orientation and position.
     - A3d1) The puzzle must not rest on the timer.
 Penalty: time penalty (+2 seconds).
     - A3d2) When 8 seconds of inspection have elapsed, the judge calls "8 SECONDS".
+[NOTE: Both instances of “8” should be spelt out “eight”.
+The first one you can get away with, but the second one definitely has to be spelt out.]
     - A3d3) When 12 seconds of inspection have elapsed, the judge calls "GO", and the competitor shall start the solve.
+[NOTE: This one is a bit sketchier, but for the sake of consistency, personally I would spell out “twelve” rather than “12”.]
 - A4) Starting the solve:
   - A4b) The competitor places his hands on the elevated sensor unit of the timer, with his fingers touching the sensors and palms down.
 Penalty: time penalty (+2 seconds).
     - A4b1) The competitor must have no physical contact with the puzzle between the inspection period and the beginning of the solve.
 Penalty: time penalty (+2 seconds).